-The motorhome is High Definition (HD) ready and can receive channels that are broadcasting in High Definition.
-To receive a clear picture from your satellite dish, you must subscribe to High Definition (HD) service.
+The motorhome is High Definition (HD) ready and is capable of receiving channels that are broadcasting in High Definition.

+In order to receive a clear picture from your satellite dish, you must subscribe to High Definition (HD) service.
 The motorhome is equipped with an automatic switching box that enables you to easily change between TV input modes.

 To change the mode of the television, press INPUT on your remote control.
 Then, select TV, Blu-ray, or Satellite, and press OK.